Gyanesha/Quine-Mccluskey/README.md

-# Quine-Mccluskey
+# Quine-McCluskey
-Implementation of Quine Mccluskey method.
+Implementation of Quine Mccluskey method using python.